 - are specific to how the LLC records or components are held (paper, electronic, digital)

 4.1.1 Register sources

-The local authority must prepare an inventory identifying all the components of the register and supply it to HMLR.
+The local authority must assist HMLR to prepare an inventory which identifies all the components of the register.

 Where the register is not a single entity then all sources that comprise the register or are used to produce a search result must be identified.